shape-app/promptable/README.md

 ### Formatting and linting

-Before contributing to this repository, setting up `pre-commit` is required.
+Before contributing to this repo, setting up `pre-commit` is required.
 Follow the installation instructions available at [pre-commit.com](https://pre-commit.com/).
-In the root directory of this repository, run the following command to install the pre-commit hook:
+In the root directory of this repo, run the following command to install the pre-commit hook:

 ```bash
 $ ~/Desktop/promptable pre-commit install